histefanhere/geek-wars/README.md

 **Formatting codes:**

-If you've used colour/format codes in less vanila servers then this may be familar to you.
-These tags start with a `&` followed by some symbol, the avalible codes are:
+If you've used colour/format codes in vanilla servers then this may be familiar to you.
+These tags start with a `&` followed by some symbol, the available codes are:

 <img src="images/ColourCodes.png" alt="Bukkit Colour Codes" style="width:400px;"/>